darshjasani/Sentinel-Pipeline/sample-repos/python-sample/README.md

 # Python Sample Project

-This is a sample Python project used for CI pipeline testing.
+This is a sample Python project used for Sentinel pipeline testing.

 ## Test Scenarios